Food as Medicine Everyday (FAME) Program

 FAME Guiding Principles

-Food as Medicine Everyday (FAME) education programs are offered through Saint Luke’s Muriel I. Kauffman Women’s Heart Center, which is a founding member of the Food as Medicine Institute Alliance.
+Food As Medicine Everyday (FAME) education programs are offered through Saint Luke’s Muriel I. Kauffman Women’s Heart Center, which is a founding member of the Food As Medicine Institute Alliance.

 The FAME program is built on six guiding principles: